thales-markets/thales-improvement-proposals/TIPs/TIP-93.md

 The specification of the verified contract has the following important properties:

-- `defaultOddsThreshold` - the property which will hold the value for the default circular breaker threshold, initially set to **20%.**
+- `defaultOddsThreshold` - the property which will hold the value for the default circuit breaker threshold, initially set to **20%.**
-- `oddsThresholdForSport`- the property which will hold the value for a custom circular breaker threshold for a specific sport.
+- `oddsThresholdForSport`- the property which will hold the value for a custom circuit breaker threshold for a specific sport.
 If the `oddsThresholdForSport` is set, the default value is overwritten.

 Checks moved from the Consumer to the Verifier: